Arlene Richardson, MD

 Program Manager, RAD-AID Tanzania

-Jessica Shell is a radiologic technologist registered by the ARRT in General Diagnostics, Computer Tomography, and Magnetic Resonance Imaging.
-She has practiced as traveling technologist for several years and continues to work in various areas and clinical settings across the United States.
-In February of 2018, Jessica traveled to Dar Es Salaam to help support the RAD-AID Tanzania Program’s effort and support for global outreach at Aga Khan Hospital.
+Jessica Shell is a radiologic technologist registered with the ARRT in General Diagnostics, Computer Tomography, and Magnetic Resonance Imaging.
+She has practiced as a traveling technologist for several years and continues to work in various areas and clinical settings across the United States as an MRI Applications Specialist.
+In February of 2018, Jessica traveled to Dar es Salaam to help support the RAD-AID Tanzania Program’s effort and support for global outreach at Aga Khan Hospital.
+Jessica returned to Dar es Salaam in October 2019 to work with the MRI department at Muhimbili National Hospital.
 Jessica has a strong passion and dedication to the field of radiology as well as global support which continues to aid in achieving her goals to support the RAD-AID Tanzania Program team.